 Parenting information and techniques

-Counseling services are also provided as needed to assist with addiction issues, anger management, and increasing self-esteem.
+Counseling, as needed, to assist with addiction issues, anger management, and increasing self-esteem

-Windows to Work is funded through the Wisconsin Department of Corrections and the Bay Area Workforce Development Board through the federal Workforce Investment Act (WIA).
-Services are provided free of charge.
+Windows to Work is funded by the Bay Area Workforce Development Board and the Wisconsin Department of Corrections.